Jlfaaborg/Analytics/README.md

 1. Add/Delete analytic users by email from account level based on what accounts you already have manager access to.
 2. Add/Delete view filters for websites
+* Note all output will be on console

 How To Use